Trump, Republicans test hybrid convention, after DNC went virtual

-President Donald Trump and the Republicans on Tuesday continued the party's national nominating convention, an event that arrives a week after Democrats pulled off a mostly virtual gathering and avoided technological glitches that could have come with the untested format.
+President Donald Trump and the Republican Party on Thursday closed out the GOP's nominating convention, an event that arrived a week after Democrats held their national gathering.
+Amid the coronavirus pandemic, both parties put together non-traditional conventions with virtual elements, avoiding technological glitches that could have come with the untested formats.

-The Republican National Convention has so far been a mixture of live and taped events that leans on in-person participation more heavily than the Democrats did.
-The GOP is conducting the "official business" of the convention live from its host city, Charlotte, North Carolina.
-By contrast, only a small number of the Democrats' events included more than a few people in a room.
+Republicans, though, leaned on in-person participation more heavily than the Democrats did.
+While the RNC was a mixture of live and taped events, the party conducted the "official business" of the convention live from its host city, Charlotte, North Carolina.
+Meanwhile, only a small number of the Democrats' events included more than a few people in a room.

-As the RNC opened on Monday, Trump addressed a crowd in Charlotte after delegates gathered in person to re-nominate him as the GOP candidate.
-On Tuesday, First Lady Melania Trump spoke in front of an audience in the White House rose garden and the president took part in a televised naturalization ceremony.
+The GOP assembled live audiences on each day of the convention.
+As the RNC opened on Monday, Trump addressed a crowd in Charlotte after delegates gathered in person to re-nominate him.
+The next day, First Lady Melania Trump spoke to supporters gathered at the White House Rose Garden.
+Vice President Mike Pence on Wednesday addressed a crowd at Fort McHenry in Baltimore, followed by a performance of the national anthem by country singer Trace Adkins.
+Trump capped off the convention Thursday with a 70-minute speech in front of more than 1,000 people on the White House lawn, a move that drew criticism from health professionals.

-The biggest difference between the RNC and DNC has been the roll call, the cornerstone of political conventions, in which delegates from each of the nation's states and territories vote for the party's nominee.
+One event highlighted the different approaches of the RNC and DNC: the roll call.
+The procedural election, in which delegates from each of the nation's states and territories vote for the party's nominee, is the cornerstone of political conventions.
 In normal times, it's a raucous affair with arenas packed full of cheering people wearing star-spangled accessories and trinkets.

-In the face of the coronavirus pandemic, Republicans held a traditional, if scaled down, version of the roll call.
+This year, Republicans held a traditional, if scaled down, version of the roll call.
 The committee sent six delegates from the 57 US states and territories to vote in person in Charlotte, for a total of 336 people.
-The delegates, who were tested for COVID-19 when they arrived in the city, practiced social distancing and received temperature checks.
+The delegates, who were tested for Covid-19 when they arrived in the city, practiced social distancing and received temperature checks.
 One by one they cast their state's votes, standing in front of a white backdrop with the hashtag #RNC2020 printed on it.

 By contrast, Democrats last week took advantage of technology to fashion a virtual version of the roll call, with remote footage from each state and territory.
 Alabama Rep. Terri Sewell cast her state's votes from the Edmund Pettus Bridge, the site of an iconic civil rights march in 1965.
 A masked Rhode Island chef posed on the beach with a plate of calamari, instantly becoming a meme.
-The format yielded mostly favorable reviews, using the procedural election as a way to showcase America's diversity and natural beauty.
+The format yielded mostly favorable reviews, using a matter of procedure as a way to showcase America's diversity and natural beauty.

 National party conventions date back to the 1800s and were originally rowdy, spontaneous affairs filled with backroom deals and political horse trading.
 In 1924, the Democratic convention stretched nine days -- the longest in US history -- and required more than 100 rounds of voting and a couple of fistfights before a nominee, John Davis of West Virginia, was chosen.
 (Davis went on to lose to Republican incumbent Calvin Coolidge.)
 It wasn't until 1932 that the candidates themselves even started showing up.
 That year, Franklin D. Roosevelt decided he'd travel to Chicago to accept his nomination in person.
 Prior to that, candidates often felt showing up at the conventions was too presumptive.

-Convention organizers have the opportunity to use the new formats to their advantage, says Jill Schiefelbein, owner of Dynamic Virtual Events, a consultancy that helps companies plan online conferences and events.

-Each night of the RNC has had its own theme, such as "land of heroes" and "land of promises."
-The convention is being broadcast by major TV news networks, and streamed on platforms including Facebook, YouTube and Twitch.

-Republicans also highlighted conservative figures who've become memes in the Trump era.
-Monday's program featured Patricia and Mark McCloskey, the Missouri couple facing criminal charges after they stood outside their house pointing guns at Black Lives Matter protesters in June.
-Covington Catholic high school student Nicholas Sandmann, who went viral last year after an interaction with Omaha Tribe elder Nathan Phillips at the Lincoln Memorial, spoke on Tuesday.
+At the RNC, Republicans highlighted conservative figures who've become memes in the Trump era.
+Among them were Patricia and Mark McCloskey, the Missouri couple facing criminal charges after they stood outside their house pointing guns at Black Lives Matter protesters in June.
+The program also featured Covington Catholic high school student Nicholas Sandmann, who went viral last year after an interaction with Omaha Tribe elder Nathan Phillips at the Lincoln Memorial.

-Earlier in the day, the committee on Tuesday canceled a speech set to air that night by Mary Ann Mendoza, a Trump campaign advisor, after she promoted an anti-Semetic conspiracy theory by a supporter of QAnon, a right-wing hoax that falsely claims there's a "deep state" plot against the president.
+Earlier this week, Republicans canceled an appearance by Mary Ann Mendoza, a Trump campaign advisor, after she promoted an anti-Semetic conspiracy theory by a supporter of QAnon, a right-wing hoax that falsely claims there's a "deep state" plot against the president.

 Attendees in Charlotte wore special badges that include contact tracing technology, according to NPR.
 The badges will keep a log of who's been near whom, and match attendees against names in a database in case anyone comes down with the virus, Jeffrey Runge, the committee's senior health adviser, is cited as having told city officials.
 Runge called the convention, which will host about 500 people instead of the once-expected 50,000, a "high-risk event."